cure-lab/LTSF-Linear/LTSF-Benchmark.md

+## Features
+- To facilitate the follow-up research, we have provided the method comparison results under commonly used datasets, and the follow-up methods will continue to be updated.
+- Support recent SOTA and traditional but popular methods.
+- Any Pull requests are welcome!

 ## Multivariate long-term series forecasting results on four ETT datasets with input length I = 96 and prediction length O ∈{96, 192, 336, 720}